chaz303/3D-Text-Synthesizer/README.md

+This was made at my time at Code Chrysalis.

 ## About Zexty Ext

 Zexty Ext is a program to make your text _zesty_ and _sexy_.
 It is inspired by the television graphics of the late-seventies through mid-eighties made with low powered computers and analog video synthesizers such as the Scanimate.